 Our Document Delivery/Interlibrary Loan Department provides services to all CSUMB students, faculty, and staff.
 As many as ten books and articles may be requested each week from other academic libraries in California and across the United States at no charge.
-Convenient request forms are located at the CSUMB Library Website (http://library.monterey.edu).
+Convenient request forms are located at the CSUMB Library website (http://library.monterey.edu/services/csumb/doc-request.html).

-CSUMB students, faculty, and staff may also borrow materials from Monterey Peninsula College, Hartnell College, and the Marina and Seaside Branches of the Monterey County Public Libraries.
+CSUMB students, faculty members, and staff members may also borrow materials from Monterey Peninsula College, Hartnell College, and the Marina and Seaside Branches of the Monterey County Public Libraries.
 Onsite use of materials is available at the Naval Postgraduate School and most other local libraries.